OpenSourceEconomics/OpenSourceEconomics.github.io/software.md

 ### ``econsieve``

 ``econsieve`` is a collection of nonlinear Bayesian filters, in particular for high dimensional models.
 The filters are implemented in python.
-It provides the Transposed-Ensemble Kalman Filter (TEnKF) for state and likelihood inference, and the nonlinear path-adjustment filter (NPAS) for exact smoothed states.
+It provides the Transposed-Ensemble Kalman Filter (TEnKF) for state and likelihood inference, and the Nonlinear Path-Adjusting Smoother (NPAS) for exact smoothed states.

 {:.sansserif}
 **Documentation**: [econsieve.readthedocs.io](https://econsieve.readthedocs.io){:target="_blank"}